codalab/codalab-worksheets/README.md

     cl rm sort-run

+#### Sugar

+You can also include the bundle references in your run command, which might be more natural:

+    cl run :sort.py input:a.txt 'python %sort.py% < %a.txt% > output/sorted.txt' --name sort-run -a

+This is equivalent to running:

+    cl run 1:sort.py 2:a.txt 'python 1 < 2 > output/sorted.txt' --name sort-run -a

 ### Macros

 Once we produce a run, we might want to do it again with slightly different